ilovehotcakes/ESP32-Yun/README.md

 ### 4. Tuning StallGuard 4 (Optional)
 If you decided to use SG, you will need some patience to tune it to be useable.
 Here are the steps:
-* Set the minimum RMS current to move your cover.
+* Set the minimum RMS current required to move your cover.
 * Set acceleration together with voltage.
 The acceleration needs to be low enough to not trip SG when the motor starts moving.
 Sometimes the voltage is not high enough to accelerate the motor to max speed and trips SG.
 I had to use 12V to make sure the motor accelerates up to max speed.
 * Adjust the sensitivity of SG by changing sgThreshold.

 ## Sample Use Case - Honeycomb Cellular Shades